kaipaine/pyphasefield/pyphasefield/docs/_build/html/_sources/installation.rst.txt

 =========================

 Pyphasefield is a pure-python package and thus may be installed through `PyPI`_ using the command ``pip install pyphasefield``.
-However, it is **strongly** recommended to install pyphasefield into an Anaconda_ installation, as this permits the easy use of two powerful packages which greatly increase the scope of what pyphasefield can do: `pycalphad`_ (Access arbitrary thermodynamics using Thermodynamic
-DataBase (TDB) files), and `numba`_ (Run accelerated phase field simulations using General Purpose GPU computing).
+However, it is **strongly** recommended to install pyphasefield into an Anaconda_ installation, as this permits the easy use of the package `numba`_ which enables running accelerated phase field simulations using General Purpose GPU computing.

 Anaconda Installation Instructions
 ----------------------------------